konradmiz/konradmiz.github.io/_posts/2018-08-26-Hot Summer Days.md

 <img src="images/DegreeDays/unnamed-chunk-6-1.png" width="100%" />

-It looks like June 2015 was generally hotter hotter than this year has been to date, though we've decreased the gap since July 1st (Fractional year: 0.4958904).
+It looks like June 2015 was generally hotter than this year has been to date, though we've decreased the gap since July 1st (Fractional year: 0.4958904).
 We can look at just June and August heat:

 ``` r
 degree_days %>%